 It is now illegal to fly within the Flight Restriction Zone (FRZ) of a protected aerodrome, or within any other airspace restriction without permission.
 You are not permitted to fly a drone within the FRZ as indicated by the map below, at any time, unless you have permission from Air Traffic Control at the airport.

 The map below shows the no-fly zone surrounding Newcastle Airport.
 It is a criminal offence to fly a drone in this area without permission, failure to adhere to this may result in a prison sentence

-To obtain permission to fly a drone within this area, a request should be made in the first instance via e-mail to Air Traffic Control, giving 24hrs notice.
+To obtain permission to fly a drone within this area, a request should be made by completing this UAS request form giving 24 hours notice.
 The request should include the following information:

 • Date/time and duration of flight

 • Location (full address including postcode)

 • Maximum height of Drone above ground level